Anomalies of Cosmic Anisotropy from Holographic Universality of Great-Circle Variance: Results

 Fig. \ref{fig:corrfunc} shows how the addition of the dipole inferred from the posited great-circle variance symmetry causes $C(\Theta)$ to approximately vanish on the angular domain $\Theta = [90^\circ, 135^\circ]$, another symmetry predicted in some holographic quantum inflation scenarios.
 This agreement supports the consistency of the holographic hypothesis.

-The inferred dipole uncertainty in Fig. \ref{fig:corrfunc} is calculated in the following manner using the Commander \textsl{Planck} map; however, we have verified that this process produces virtually the same curve, regardless of the choice of particular \textsl{Planck} map.
-First, we measure $\mathcal{D}_\mathcal{I}$ $100$ times using $100$ different sets of $20{,}000$ uniformly distributed random great circles.
-This produces an ensemble of $100$ different values of $C_\mathcal{I}$, which allows us to calculate a mean value of $C_\mathcal{I}$.
-Additionally, there is a $C_\mathcal{I}$ that has the greatest absolute deviation from this mean value of $C_\mathcal{I}$.
-The inferred dipole uncertainty is calculated as the absolute value of the two-point angular correlation function calculated from the mean value of $C_\mathcal{I}$ minus the two-point angular correlation function calculated from the value of $C_\mathcal{I}$ that has the greatest absolute deviation from the mean value of $C_\mathcal{I}$.

 In Fig. \ref{fig:amplitude}, we demonstrate that the amplitude $C_\mathcal{I}$ of the inferred dipole for same-spectrum realizations of our $\ell \leqslant 3$ sky is almost always lower than that measured for our real sky, and therefore, does not cause the vanishing of the two-point angular correlation function at large angles.
-All same-spectrum realizations that had higher or comparable inferred dipole amplitude to our sky had very nearly the same detailed characteristics as our sky: a highly sectoral octupole moment, and high alignment between the quadrupole and octupole (the exception to this is SEVEM, which had several realizations with less alignment between the quadrupole and octupole).
+For three of the maps, {\it all same-spectrum realizations that had higher or comparable inferred dipole amplitude to our sky had very nearly the same detailed characteristics as our sky: a highly sectoral octupole moment, and high alignment between the quadrupole and octupole}.
+(The exception is the outlier SEVEM, which had several realizations with less alignment between the quadrupole and octupole).
 Thus, our sky is extremely uncommon in that it is one of the few skies in which the symmetries predicted by the holographic model are self-consistent.